dy/watr/readme.md

 double(108) // 216
 ```

-That can be useful as WASM API layer for hi-level languages, eg. [sonl](https://github.com/audio-lab/sonl).
+That can be useful as WASM API layer for hi-level languages. <!--, eg. [sonl](https://github.com/audio-lab/sonl). -->

 <!--
-Main goal is to get very fluent with wasm text and to know it from within.
+Main goal is to get very fluent with wasm text.

 Experiments: